philj0st/oshimai/readme.md

 - [ ] shoot sideways
 - [ ] cooldowns for rowing and shooting (decrement CD every frame and having a .filter in UPDATE_PLAYER)
 - [x] local multiplayer
+- [ ] WebSockets multiplayer
 - [ ] WebRTC multiplayer
+- [ ] Scan QRcode with device to join game
 - [ ] pixi.js sprites

 #### ideas for future implementations